Matt Kalil: Professional career

+2012 NFL draft

-Kalil was regarded as the best offensive tackle prospect for the 2012 NFL Draft.
+Kalil was regarded as the best offensive tackle prospect for the 2012 NFL draft.
 He declared for the draft on December 16.
 After a strong performance at the NFL Combine, Kalil was projected to be the No. 3 draft pick by the Minnesota Vikings.
-The Vikings eventually selected Kalil, but not until trading down to the No. 4 spot.
+The Vikings eventually selected Kalil, but not until trading down to the fourth spot.
 They had not selected an offensive lineman in the first round since Bryant McKinnie in 2002.

-Kalil was USC's fifth offensive lineman selected in the top-5 of an NFL Draft, after Ron Yary in 1968, Marvin Powell in 1977, Anthony Muñoz in 1980, and Tony Boselli in 1995.
+Kalil was USC's fifth offensive lineman selected in the top-5 of an NFL draft, after Ron Yary in 1968, Marvin Powell in 1977, Anthony Muñoz in 1980, and Tony Boselli in 1995.
 With Tyron Smith having been selected ninth overall in 2011, it also made USC the first school with consecutive top-10 selected offensive lineman since Texas' Leonard Davis (2001) and Mike Williams (2002).

 Minnesota Vikings

 Kalil was signed to a four-year contract by the Minnesota Vikings on July 26, 2012.
 He was selected to attend the Pro Bowl after Washington Redskins offensive tackle Trent Williams was injured during a night club fight.
-In week 6 of the 2013 NFL season, he faced off against his brother, Ryan Kalil, and the visiting Carolina Panthers, in which the Panthers won 35-10.
+He was named to the PFWA All-Rookie Team.
+In week 6 of the 2013 NFL season, he faced off against his brother, Ryan Kalil, and the visiting Carolina Panthers, in which the Panthers won 35–10.
 Also in that game, the Kalils' sister, Danielle Kalil, sang the national anthem.

 On September 21, 2016, Kalil was placed on injured reserve with a hip injury.